 Rather, it is essential to box clever in today’s open, networked and inherently distrustful world.
 This requires a team, structure and system capable of anticipating and handling known risks, and capable of dealing with the increasing number of unknowns.

-In this presentation, Charlie Pownall identifies the critical components of a digitised reputation management system, and sets out what it takes to deliver an appropriate and effective response, fast.
+In this talk, Charlie Pownall identifies the critical components of an effective digital-age corporate reputation management system, and sets out what it takes to deliver an effective response, fast.

 Contact Charlie Pownall for further information about this talk.